temporalio/documentation/kb/prometheus-grafana-setup.md

 Set Prometheus as your datasource for Grafana at the source path defined in the configuration.
 You can do this either on the UI or in your Grafana deployment configuration.

-In the example above, the data sources are defined in the deployment configuration at ./deployment/grafana/provisioning/datasource, for example, as:
+In the example above, the data sources are defined in the Grafana deployment configuration in a configuration YAML file at ./deployment/grafana/provisioning/datasource, for example, as:

 ```
 apiVersion: 1